square-foot/HTMX-FrontEnd/README.md

 So as a start, here is a simple method by which the user can send a TOML data to a server -- and TOML is quite good to capture a lot of complex JSON obj.

-According to me, this simple and quite useful.
+According to me, this is simple and quite useful.
 Your experience may vary.
 This was written in a day, and so expect some errors.
 But I think I have tested this reasonably well.
 Your experience may vary.